SwanLab/Swan/README.md

 <sub>*Note: 3D micro scale problems are not available yet. </sub>

+Material properties for non-binary topologies can be determined by the following implemented inteporlation schemes:
+- SIMP
+- SIMP-ALL

 Swan's modular design allows to combine several functions to define different optimization problems.
-Each function can be used as a cost or a constriant in the optimization problem.
+Each function can be used as a cost or a constraint in the optimization problem.
 The functions that are currently implemented are:
 - Compliance
 - Volume
 - Perimeter
 - Non-self adjoint compliance (used to minimize/maximize displacements)
 - Homogenized elasticity matrix (used in micro scale problems)

+In terms of optimization techniques the following optimizers are implemented:
+ - Density: Projected Gradient, MMA and IPOPT.
+ - Level-set: SLERP, Projected SLERP and Hamilton-Jacobi

 ## Contact ##